-Although many businesses set a minimum price and use a partial version of this pricing strategy, many refrain themselves from setting a floor price.
+Although many businesses set a minimum price and use a partial version of this pricing strategy, many refrain from setting a floor price.

 Pay What You Want Pricing Example

-Panera Bread Co. restaurant in the St. Louis is a famous example of a business operating successfully using the pay-what-you-want pricing strategy.
+Panera Bread Co. restaurant in St. Louis is a famous example of a business operating successfully using the pay-what-you-want pricing strategy.